Assist with the preparation and maintenance of animal accommodation

 In this unit the student will learn about the principles of animal care

-This course gives a practical introduction to the equine industry.
-Students need to be over 14, demonstrating confidence and competence in basic horse care skills.
+This course gives a practical introduction to the animal industry.
+Students need to be over 14, demonstrating confidence and competence in basic animal care skills.
 Academic qualifications are not essential, just a willingness to learn.

 Your school or Home Educating Parent or Guardian must complete Application Form Part B before your application will be processed.